Careers in Business

 Just Add One Westchester & Putnam

-Are you looking to grow your business?
-Explore the different areas of your company; learn best practices and processes to implement right away through the help of faculty led discussions and one-on-one coaching sessions.
-Program content includes strategic planning, leadership development, branding/marketing and social media, finance, sales and customer service, legal, human resources, weekly coaching sessions and more.
-This 12-week program will start in February 2019.
-Email firstname.lastname@example.org or call 914-606-5685 for more information.
+Explore the different areas of your company as you learn best practices and processes to implement through faculty led discussions and one-on-one coaching sessions.
+Enhance your strategic planning, leadership development, branding/marketing and social media, finance, sales and customer service, legal, human resources, weekly coaching sessions, and more.
+This 12-week program will start in February 2021.
+Email email@example.com or call 914-606-5685 for more information.

 Cost: $1,150 (possible grant funding available to cover partial tuition cost).

 Learn practical, behind-the-scenes information on how to start a successful, home-based, second income business that can become full-time.
 Explore how to start with little money down, how to decide on a business or product to sell, avoid major financial mistakes, and explore franchising.